Schindler's List: Controversies

+In Malaysia, the film was initially banned.
+The Film Censorship Board of Malaysia wrote to the film's distributor, saying:

+The Prime Minister of Malaysia at the time, Mahathir Mohamad, said that Malaysians "have the right to ban any movie."
+He went on to say, "I'm not antisemitic...
+I'm anti-Zionist expansion (and) the conquest of Arab territories by Zionists."

+The film was also banned in Indonesia, where the Committee for World Muslim Solidarity described it as "nothing but Zionist propaganda."

-In Malaysia the film was initially banned, with the censors suggesting it seemed to be Jewish propaganda, informing the distributor that "the story reflects the privilege and virtues of a certain race only" and "It seems the illustration is propaganda with the purpose of asking for sympathy as well as to tarnish the other race."
-In the Philippines, chief censor Henrietta Mendez ordered cuts of three scenes depicting sexual intercourse and female nudity before the movie could be shown in cinemas.
+In the Philippines, chief censor Henrietta Mendez ordered cuts of three scenes depicting sexual intercourse and female nudity before the film could be shown in cinemas.
 Spielberg refused, and pulled the film from screening in Philippine cinemas, which prompted the Senate to demand the abolition of the censorship board.
-President Fidel V. Ramos himself intervened, ruling that the movie could be shown uncut to anyone over the age of 15.
+President Fidel V. Ramos himself intervened, ruling that the film could be shown uncut to anyone over the age of 15.

 According to Slovak filmmaker Juraj Herz, the scene in which a group of women confuse an actual shower with a gas chamber is taken directly, shot by shot, from his film Zastihla mě noc (The Night Overtakes Me, 1986).
 Herz wanted to sue, but was unable to fund the case.

 The song "Yerushalayim Shel Zahav ("Jerusalem of Gold") is featured in the film's soundtrack and plays near the end of the film.
 This caused some controversy in Israel, as the song (which was written in 1967 by Naomi Shemer) is widely considered an informal anthem of the Israeli victory in the Six-Day War.
 In Israeli prints of the film, the song was replaced with "Halikha LeKesariya ("A Walk to Caesarea") by Hannah Szenes, a World War II resistance fighter.